SamVanheer/HalfLifeAssetManager/README.md

 * Operating system: Windows 7 or newer
 * OpenGL version: 2.1 or newer

+> **Note**
+> Half-Life Model Viewer 2 works on Windows XP and newer.
+If you cannot run Asset Manager then that tool may be a better option.

 ## Download

 See the releases for a download link: https://github.com/SamVanheer/HalfLifeAssetManager/releases